spotinst/help/src/docs/spot-security/features/policy-engine.md

 #### View the Policy Map

-To use the optimized policy map, go to any policy map you created using the create page (link it to the create section).
+To use the optimized policy map, go to any policy map you created in the [Create Policy Engine Maps](spot-security/features/policy-engine?id=create-policy-engine-maps) step.
 Double-click each asset to open the related policy.

 #### Optimize IAM User Policies